 Concisely, a VPN increases your online privacy and security.

 Servers: you should choose providers with many servers that span a wide geographical area.
 This will ensure that you unblock and gain access to worldwide content.
-Additionally, many servers ensure that you will avoid congestion.
+Additionally, many servers provide that you will avoid congestion.

 Speed and unlimited bandwidth: In VPNs, the servers should be optimized for speed and offer unlimited bandwidth.
 Smart DNS is uniquely fast than VPNs.
 Nevertheless, they should also have optimized servers.